javieravelar591/switch-frontend/README.md

 # Switch

 A fashion brand discovery platform.
 Browse, search, and favorite brands curated by category, region, and popularity — with personalized recommendations based on your taste.
+Checkout the live site [here](https://switch.fashion/)

 ## Features